IsaiahMcLain/CPE301_Final_Project_Team8/README.md

 Kaiden Farthing

 Contains all project code created for UNR CPE301 Final project.
 Is a simple swamp cooler created with Arduino components and C++.

+Programming was done together which is why all commits are under Isaiah McLain